 How to Store

-The ham keeps in the refrigerator for 3-5 days.
+If there are leftovers the ham keeps in the refrigerator in an airtight container for 3-5 days.
 You can reheat it in the air fryer or make some easy leftover ham recipes.

 Find More Easy Air Fryer Recipes

 Did You Make This?
 Leave a Star Rating!